MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 > [!IMPORTANT]
 > Using custom pages with mobile devices is currently in public preview.
 Offline and device capability controls like barcode scanning, capturing photos from device, or attaching files isn't supported.
 >
-> Custom pages are not supported within **App for Outlook** and will provide an error on loading.
+> Custom pages aren't supported within **App for Outlook** and return an error on loading.

 ## Maker-related issues